chaeyoonyunakim/gemini-agentic-applications-incremental-design/README.md

-# Gemini agentic applications incremental design
+# Gemini agentic applications incremental design workshop

 Support repo for a 2 hours 40 minutes workshop that was first given at Ahlen's GDG on February 22 2025.